 The crisis occurred on July 17, 1974, during a twilight game at home against the Montreal Expos.
 John, a veteran now at 31, was arguably the best pitcher on a good Dodgers team, which was fighting to reach the postseason for the first time since 1966, the legendary Sandy Koufax’s last year with the team.
 Just before the All-Star break, John was leading the league in victories, with 13, and had an ERA of just 2.59.
 But on this day John was, as was widely reported in the media at the time, and as he admitted later, annoyed.
 This was because he had not been chosen by All-Star Game manager Yogi Berra for the National League’s pitching staff.
 This omission, which Berra always claimed was not his doing—John’s spot was supposedly filled by Steve Rogers of the Montreal Expos due to a rule requiring each team to have at least one representative—later became the source of a nasty rumor that continued to linger over John, despite his denials.

-Working in the fourth inning with a 4-0 lead over the Expos, John was pitching to Hal Breeden with nobody out and runners on first and second base.
+Working in the third inning with a 4-0 lead over the Expos, John was pitching to Hal Breeden with nobody out and runners on first and second base.
 John was not worried.
 Breeden was a dead pull hitter, and John knew that if he could entice him to swing at a sharp sinker on the outside corner it was likely he would hit into an inning-crushing double play.
 With one ball and one strike on the batter, John released what he hoped would be a rally-killing pitch.
 That was when everything went wrong.

-Later, John said that nothing seemed unusual about his windup or delivery, though he conceded, as a sportswriter later wrote, that his body may have been “too far ahead of his arm at the critical moment when the ball is released.”
-Whatever the reason, after the throw John felt what he called the “strangest sensation I had ever known.”
-John’s arm went suddenly dead.
+Later, John said that nothing seemed unusual about his windup or delivery, though he conceded, as a sportswriter later wrote, that his body may have been “too far ahead of his arm at the critical moment when the ball is released.”7 Whatever the reason, after the throw John felt what he called the “strangest sensation I had ever known.”8 John’s arm went suddenly dead.
 “Right at the point where I put force on the pitch, the point where my arm is back and bent, something happened,” he explained.
 “It felt as if I had left my arm someplace else.
-It was as if my body continued to go forward and my left arm had just flown out to right field, independent of the rest of me.”
+It was as if my body continued to go forward and my left arm had just flown out to right field, independent of the rest of me.”9

 John’s left arm did not experience pain so much as a strange sort of absence and the sound of a “pop” from inside the arm.
 The ball, meanwhile, “blooped” to the plate, coming in well out of the strike zone.
 John got the ball back from his catcher, wondering what was going on.
 He tested his arm, and it felt fine, moving freely without pain.
 So he set himself again, checked his runners, and delivered another sinker.
 And the same thing happened: dead arm, bloop pitch, but this time with a “thump” sound (or feeling) in his forearm, as if two hard objects were bumping into each other.
 John still felt no pain, but he also knew he could no longer pitch.
 “You’d better get somebody in there,” he told his manager, Walt Alston, when he came to the mound.
 “I’ve hurt my arm.”
 The Dodgers went on to lose the game, 5-4, and John went to the trainer’s room with little idea of what lay in store for him.